PERFECT BLUE | ANIME REVIEW & ANALYSIS

 Perfect Blue has been described as an anime version of Hitchcock.
 In this day and age, it is more fitting to compare the film with Darren Aronofsky’s Requiem for a Dream (2000) and Black Swan (2010).
 Aronofsky himself has acknowledged the commonalities and hailed Kon for his work.

-For one, a lot of the sequences that appear to be happening to Mima in real life, turns out to be nothing more than scenes from the film she is currently working on.
+For one, a lot of the sequences that appear to be happening to Mima in real life turn out to be nothing more than scenes from the film she is currently working on.
 This is a tool of confusion, which is applied over and over, and never loses its appeal or effect.
-Like Mima we all drift into a dreamlike state, only to catch small bits of reality along the way.
+Like Mima, we all drift into a dreamlike state, only to catch small bits of reality along the way.

-Perfect Blue is somewhat unrefined, compared to Kon’s later films.
+Compared to Kon’s later films, Perfect Blue is somewhat unrefined.
 It would have served the story well to develop the plot and characters even further.
 That being said, taking into account that Kon was given a scrapped movie script, which he transformed into anime magic, the attention it got seems appropriate.

-Perfect Blue is the kind of film that is somewhat ruined after first viewing, since much of its suspense lies in the unknown.
+Perfect Blue is the kind of film that is somewhat ruined after first viewing since much of its suspense lies in the unknown.
 On the other hand, it is more than layered enough to be interesting on repeated viewings.
-The density alone is the reason why this review turned into one of the longest reads you will find on JCA.
+The density alone is the reason why this review started a more in-depth approach to our writing here at JCA.

-Whether you dig surrealism or not, this is a film well worth tracking down.
-Kon fans already have this in their collection of course, but anyone interested in anime should give it a chance.
+Whether you dig surrealism or not, Perfect Blue is well worth tracking down.
+Kon-fans already have this in their collection, of course, but anyone interested in anime should give it a chance.
 Perfect Blue is one of a kind, strangely captivating, creepy as hell, and highly recommendable if you enjoy films that challenge your mind.

 Beyond Ghibli: IDOL - The Terrifying Reality of Perfect Blue